 “How do I redate postage if I missed a mail date?”

 The USPS requires that the date a mailpiece goes in the mail must be printed on the indicia.
-If a mail pickup was missed, you’ll need to print the current date on the back of the mailpiece.
-Find out how with these downloadable instructions or video.
+If you missed your mail pickup you’ll need to print the current date on the back of the mailpiece.
+To clarify, follow these downloadable instructions or video.

-“How do I get a refund for postage incorrectly imprinted on envelopes?”
+“How do I get a refund for incorrectly imprinted postage ?”

-To get your money refunded, you’ll need to take the affected mail pieces to your local Post Office that handles your company’s mail and fill out a Form 3533 – Application and Voucher for Refund of Postage and Fees – within 60 days of the metered date.
-Detailed instructions.
+Take the affected mail pieces to your local Post Office that handles your company’s mail and fill out a Form 3533 – Application and Voucher for Refund of Postage and Fees – within 60 days of the metered date.
+Additionally, we’ve included Detailed instructions for your convenience.

 “What do I do to be IMpB compliant?”